 When did Orana begin?

-Orana was formed in 1950 by a small group of progressive and visionary parents who were seeking educational and training opportunities for their children with intellectual disabilities who previously had been denied access to such opportunities.
+Orana was formed in 1950 by a small group of progressive and visionary parents.
+They were seeking educational and training opportunities for their children with intellectual disabilities, who previously had been denied access to such opportunities.

-There were no educational, training or vocational services for children and young people with more severe levels of intellectual disabilities, and as a consequence the children were kept at home in the care of their parents.
+There were no educational, training or vocational services for children and young people with more severe levels of intellectual disabilities.
+As a consequence, these children were kept at home in the care of their parents.

-However, as a result of a public meeting held in Adelaide on August 10, 1950 and attended by more than 80 parents, the Mentally Retarded Children’s Society, now Orana, was formed.
+As a result of a public meeting held in Adelaide on August 10 1950, which was attended by more than 80 parents, the Mentally Retarded Children’s Society (now Orana) was formed.

-The primary concern of that first meeting had been the total lack of educational services for children with intellectual disabilities, but after extensive campaigning and political lobbying by the newly formed Mentally Retarded Children’s Society, the first educational and training service was established in South Australia.
+The primary concern at that first meeting had been the total lack of educational services for children with intellectual disabilities.
+After extensive campaigning and political lobbying by the newly formed Mentally Retarded Children’s Society, the first educational and training service was established in South Australia.